Step 1: Check your eligibility

 Document copies can be certified at German embassies and consulates or by notary publics.

 Step 3: Submit your application

-Applications from students with international qualifications, except for German nationals, are processed by uni-assist.
+Applications from students with international qualifications, regardless of nationality, are processed by uni-assist.

 Certain applicants are exempted from this process and may apply directly to Fulda University of Applied Sciences.
 Please see below for exceptions.